Top Gifts Under $50

 For more options: Great Workout Headphones

-The latest version of the Echo Dot features radically revamped styling—a spherical look that's a shrunken version of the larger and more expensive Echo, which is also all-new.
-In terms of smart speaker performance, the Dot hasn't changed much from its hockey-puck-like predecessor, and still works about as well as the company's more expensive models.
-That's because most of Alexa's heavy duty Artificial Intelligence work is done on Amazon's cloud servers.
-Which makes the Dot a good value in that regard.
+The latest version of the Echo Dot features radically revamped styling—a spherical look that’s a shrunken version of the larger and more expensive Echo, which is also all-new.
+In terms of smart speaker performance, the Dot hasn’t changed much from its hockey-puck-like predecessor, and still works about as well as the company’s more expensive models.
+That’s because most of Alexa’s heavy-duty artificial intelligence work is done on Amazon’s cloud servers, which makes the Dot a good value in that regard.
 Our testers find the newest Dot to sound somewhat better than the last generation, with slightly clearer highs and a bit more bass.
 However, the Dot is still best for listening close-by to a podcast rather than filling a room with music.
-It's worth noting that if you've got young ones on your list, it comes in a $60 Kids Edition as well, which features Panda and Tiger graphics and a one-year subscription to Amazon Kids+.
+It’s worth noting that if you have young ones on your list, it comes in a $60 Kids Edition as well, which features Panda and Tiger graphics and a one-year subscription to Amazon Kids+.

 For more options: Best Smart Speakers